Bureau of Workers' Compensation

 Commonly Asked Questions

-The information in this pamphlet will help health care providers to complete that application.
+The information below will help health care providers to complete a fee review application.

 Q. How do I know whether to file for amount, timeliness, or both?